 There are many students in the course who are not mathematics majors.
 For the most part the students are interested and hard-working.

 E. Parzen, Modern Probability Theory, K. L. Chung, Elementary Probability Theory with Stochastic Processes

-DEPARTMENT OF MATHEMATICS

-THE OHIO STATE UNIVERSITY

-231 WEST EIGHTEENTH AVENUE

-COLUMBUS, OHIO 43210-1174
+Course coordinator: Louis Sucheston DEPARTMENT OF MATHEMATICS THE OHIO STATE UNIVERSITY 231 WEST EIGHTEENTH AVENUE COLUMBUS, OHIO 43210-1174